 OCR stands for optical character recognition.
 This feature typically comes at an additional cost, but provides usability and searching benefits in return.
 OCR allows the characters to be recognized by the scanner and media baring device.
 This will allow the customer to search his or her database of scanned documents for a particular word or sequence of words or numbers.
-For example, if a customer wanted to search for anytime "John Smith" comes up in the database the OCR would allow for all documents containing the words "John Smith" to be pulled.
+For example, if a customer wanted to search for anytime "John Smith" comes up in the database, they would simply need to type that into the search bar and the OCR would allow for all documents containing the words "John Smith" to be pulled.